AyaAbdelmoghith/Smart-Login-System/README.md

 - Email Requirements:
   - Validates that the email follows the format "name@example.com."

-## Welcome Page:
+## Home Page:

-- Upon successful sign-in, directs the user to the Welcome page.
+- Upon successful sign-in, directs the user to the Home page.
 - Displays a warm greeting like "Hello [user's name]" to personalize the experience.

 ## Video: